88-degrees/Book-of-Changes/e6b3b0tai.md

 ###### p.
 82

-4.<a name="11.4"></a> The fourth SIX, divided, shows its subject fluttering (down); -- not relying on his own rich resources, but calling in his neighbours.
+4.<a name="11.4"></a> The fourth `SIX`, divided, shows its subject fluttering (down); -- not relying on his own rich resources, but calling in his neighbours.
 (They all come) not as having received warning, but in the sincerity (of their hearts).

 > **䷊** changing to [**䷡**](e5a4a7e5a3aedazhuang.md)